 Pirates of The Caribbean

-In Toon Town, there is an attraction called Gadgets Go.
+In Mickey’s Toontown, there is an attraction called Gadgets Go.
 Look at the design of the rock wall while you are waiting in line.
 You will notice three rounder rocks that make up a Hidden Mickey head.

 Searching for Hidden Mickeys is such a fun tradition to add to your Disneyland experience.
 Where are your favorite Disneyland Hidden Mickeys?